Modern Machine Learning for LHC Physicists: Basics

 If we follow Eq.\eqref{eq:loss_bayes1} and assume $q(\theta)$ to be Gaussian, we now have a network with twice as many parameters as a standard network to describe two outputs.
-For a given phase space point $x$ we can then compute the three global network predictions $\langle A \rangle$, $\sigma_\text{model}$, and eventually $\sigma_\text{pred}$.
+For a given phase space point $x$ we can then compute the three global network predictions $\langle A \rangle$, $\sigma_\text{syst}$, and eventually $\sigma_\text{stat}$.
 Unlike the distribution of the individual network weights $q(\theta)$, the amplitude output is not Gaussian.

 The evaluation of a BNN is illustrated in Fig.~\ref{fig:bnn}.
 From that graphics we see that a BNN works very much like an ensemble of networks trained on the same data and producing a spread of outputs.
 The first advantage over an ensemble is that the BNN is only twice as expensive as a regular network, and less if we assume that the likelihood loss leads to an especially efficient training.
-The second advantage of the BNN is that it learns a function and its uncertainty together, which will give us some insight into how advanced networks learn such densities in Sec.~\ref{sec:gen_inn_unc}.
+The second advantage of the BNN is that it learns a function and its uncertainty together, which will give us some insight into how advanced networks learn such densities in Sec.~\ref{sec:gen_inn_events}.
 The disadvantage of Bayesian networks over ensembles is that the Bayesian network only cover local structures in the loss landscape.
+Their advantage is that they cover this local structure in a well-defined manner.

-While we usually do not assume a Gaussian uncertainty on the Bayesian network output, this might be a good approximation for $\sigma_\text{model}(\theta)$.
+While we usually do not assume a Gaussian uncertainty on the Bayesian network output, this might be a good approximation for $\sigma_\text{syst}(\theta)$.
 Using this approximation we can write the likelihood $p(x_\text{train}|\theta)$ in Eq.\eqref{eq:loss_bayes1} as a Gaussian and use the closed form for the KL-divergence in Eq.\eqref{eq:kl_gaussian}, so the BNN loss function turns into

-As always, the amplitudes and $\sigma_\text{model}$ are functions of phase space $x$.
+As always, the amplitudes and $\sigma_\text{syst}$ are functions of phase space $x$.
 The loss is minimized with respect to the means and standard deviations of the network weights describing $q(\theta)$.
 This interesting aspect of this loss function is that, while the training data just consists of amplitudes at phase space points and does not include the uncertainty estimate, the network constructs a point-wise uncertainty from the variation of the network parameters.
 This means we can rely on a well-defined \underline{likelihood loss} rather than some kind of MSE loss even for our regression network training, this is \underline{fudging genius}!